Serebryanskiy/Skin-analyzer/README.md

 More than 50% of lesions are confirmed through histopathology (histo), the ground truth for the rest of the cases is either follow-up examination (follow_up), expert consensus (consensus), or confirmation by in-vivo confocal microscopy (confocal).
 The dataset includes lesions with multiple images, which can be tracked by the lesion_id-column within the HAM10000_metadata file.

-## Mode
+## Model
 There is always a trade-off between costs spent for a model training and the quality of a model.
 A practical approach is to use transfer learning — transferring the network weights trained on a previous task like ImageNet to a new task — to adapt a pre-trained deep classifier to our own requirements.
 In our app we are going to use transfer learning using Keras.
 One thing we need to take into account when making mobile application is the size of a model and it’s efficiency.
-Let’s look at the following table with models specs.
+We picked EfficentNet for the purpose of our application.

 ## About EfficientNet Models